snstac/pytak/docs/configuration.md

 **Please Note**

 * Client Certificates, Client Key, CA Certificate & Key must be specified in PEM format.
-* Encrypted private keys are not supported and must be saved in clear-text.

-    The following command will prompt for a passphrase, and decrypt the private key and remove the passphrase:

-    ``openssl rsa -in my_encrypted_cert.pem -out my_unencrypted_cert.pem``

 ### TLS Configuration Parameters